globalcitizen/zomia/DEVLOG.md

     - Default initial character placements at stairs
     - Play downstairs noise at start
     - Fade in at start
+    - Stairs remain visible on the map after being seen

  * __2016-09-19__:
     - Fix bug where monsters can move to player's new location if a door is opened by the player